swirlai/swirl-search/docs/TO_DO.md

 - [ ] add weight to search provider ******
 - [ ] allow weight specification for sources in query (***** with above)
 - [ ] use postgres etc instead of sqlite for swirl

+## BIG IDEAS
+- [ ] periodically, analyze the results from each provider, and build a dictionary with tf of all 1,2,3 gramsm e.g. the classifier, maybe use scikit, use this to determine which providers to query, over time
+- [ ] learn to rank sources from above

 ## Processors
 - [ ] Lookup query processor - scans for regex in query, replaces with value(s) from CSV or SQlite - P1